alex-justes/YogaBookHoloKeyboard/README.md

 ## Notice

+IT IS NOT A VIRTUAL KEYBOARD!

+You need to switch to other input method (swift keyboard, gboard, etc) to use virtual keyboard.

 This only will work on Lenovo Yoga Book YB1 with Android onboard.

 It was tested on YB1-X90L with Nougat 7.1.1 (software version: YB-X90L_171013) but it should also work on F version and older android (probably).